News / May 29, 2026

 The hangar

-He says he was inside a hangar where aircraft wreckage was being examined after mid-air collisions.
+Buchanan says he was inside a hangar where aircraft wreckage was being examined after mid-air collisions.
 A friend was showing him around.
-There were piles of debris.
+Piles of debris sat across the floor.

-In one of those piles, he says, he saw a metal panel with a hand-shaped impression and holes where fingers would go.
+In one pile, he says, he saw a metal panel with a hand-shaped impression and holes where fingers would go.
 He says he recognized it from an earlier abduction memory.

 Then, he says, he said it out loud: "That's out of a UFO."